EMODnet/EMODnet-Biology-Project-Template-cookiecutter/README.md

 $ cookiecutter https://github.com/EMODnet/EMODnet-Biology-Project-Template
 ```

-Alternatively, you can download this repository and modify the files yourself.
-The `{{cookiecutter.directory_name}}` folder is a github repository itself.
-You can substitute the tags *{{cookiecutter.parameters}}* in the README file under`{{cookiecutter.directory_name}}/README.md` by the correspondent information.
-The content of this tags is described below.
+Alternatively, you can fork this repository https://github.com/EMODnet/EMODnet-Biology-Project-Template.
+You will have to replace the {{tags}} manually in the README, and download the data from EMODnet Biology into the `raw_data` directory.
+The content of these tags is described below.

 ## Parameters